ARPspoofing/Peggle/README.md

 Each view model serves to provide data from a model in a format that the view can readily utilize.
 To achieve this, the view model often engages in data conversion.
 Placing this conversion logic within the view model is advantageous as it furnishes properties that the view can seamlessly bind to.

 In this application, three view models are employed.
-One of them is the `PegViewModel`, which conducts straightforward data conversion by deriving the width via `calculateWidth()` and the height via `calculateHeight()` from the radius.
+One of them is the `ObjectViewModel`, which conducts straightforward data conversion by deriving the width via `calculateWidth()` and the height via `calculateHeight()` from the radius.
 Additionally, it sets the `isSelected` option to false initially.
 This approach ensures that the view does not highlight any elements initially, aligning with the correct behavior, as highlighting a peg should only occur upon tapping the corresponding peg in the palette button panel.
 Furthermore, the view models refrain from referencing view types, such as Button and ListView, from within the view models.
 By adhering to the principles outlined here, view models can be tested in isolation, thereby minimizing the likelihood of software defects by constraining the scope.

 The other view model is `CanvasViewModel`, which handles the logic of rendering of pegs on the screen as well as the logic of dragging of pegs on the screen.
 The `CanvasViewModel` is the intermediary between the `Peg` model, the `GameObject` model and the `Level` model.

 The final view model in the application is the `ActionButtonsViewModel`.
 This view model acts as an intermediary, updating the persistence `CoreDataManager` when the user clicks "save" on valid data or "load" on saved levels.
 Data is considered valid when the level name contains only alphanumeric characters and there is at least one game object present on the canvas view.

+TODO: Add detail high level architecture diagram

 ## View
 <a name="view"></a>